Who Would Play Pippi Longstocking Today? And Other Swedish Recastings…May 31, 2019

 Who doesn’t love a good reboot?

-Summer blockbuster season is upon us, and we thought it would be fun to reimagine some of our favorite roles made famous by Swedes.
+We thought it would be fun to reimagine some of our favorite roles made famous by Swedes.
 For the most part, we’re imagining recasting Swedes for Swedes, but we also have some other thoughts in the mix.

 Sweden’s shortest climate advocate, Greta Thunberg, would make an amazing Pippi.
 She’s already rocking her iconic braided pigtails – just draw on some freckles, and you’ve got a modern-aged Pippi.
 That said, if we were casting Pippi grown up, Sophie Turner (aka Sansa Stark from “Game of Thrones”) would be #ladygoals.